|

 Type:

-If you buy mixed local hardwood from a tree service, it may
+If you buy mixed local hardwood from a tree service,

-often of premier, uniformly sized quality, and has usually been
+is often of premier, uniformly sized quality, and has usually been

-cut or fallen down longer, maybe for a year, which allows the
+cut or fallen down longer, maybe for a year, which allows the sap

-sap to drain out and the wood to dry before splitting.
+to drain out and the wood to dry before splitting.

-of the odor and smoke potential.
+because of the odor and smoke potential.
 Highly resinous types such

-as pine and manzanita spit sparks, and should be limited to
+as pine and manzanita spit sparks, and should be limited to use as

-use as starter fuel, or mixed with hardwoods.
+starter fuel, or mixed with hardwoods.

-seasoned hickory burns slowly and gives off heat, but smells
+while seasoned hickory burns slowly and gives off heat, but smells

 up the house.
 Oak is the best choice for the hottest, cleanest-burning